Dodgers vs. Rockies MLB Betting Odds, Trends & Prediction

 The Dodgers are 7-3 SU in their last 10 games against Colorado.

-The total has gone under in 3 of the last 5 home games for the Rockies.
+The total has gone over in 3 of the last 5 home games for the Rockies.

 Dodgers vs. Rockies MLB BETTING PREDICTION